Hurricane Hilary: United States

 The remnants of Hilary moved through the western United States, producing rainfall from California to as far north as Montana.
-The maximum recorded precipitation of 13.07 in at Upper Mission Creek in southeastern California.
+The maximum recorded precipitation was 13.07 in at Upper Mission Creek in southeastern California.
 Damage nationwide was estimated at US$900 million.
 The system's push toward Southern California coincided with a 5.1 magnitude earthquake that struck near Ojai, California, along with numerous aftershocks.
 Only minor damage and no injuries were reported from the quakes.
 As a result, the term "hurriquake" trended on social media.
 Because Hilary was already weakened by the time of the earthquake, researchers considered it unlikely that the storm triggered the event.

 California

 While Hilary approached and dissipated near Southern California, the storm produced locally high winds along with heavy rainfall.
-Some desert locations receiving more than half of their annual rainfall in a single day, or six times their usual August precipitation.
+Some desert locations received more than half of their annual rainfall in a single day, or six times their usual August precipitation.
 The strongest wind gusts were recorded in Los Angeles County – 87 mph at Magic Mountain.
 Another hurricane-force wind gust occurred in San Diego County – 84 mph at Big Black Mountain.
 High winds knocked down at least 50 power poles in the town of Thermal.
 The highest rain totals were recorded in the San Bernardino Mountains – 11.73 in at Raywood Flats, and the San Jacinto Mountains – 11.74 in at Mount San Jacinto.
 Floodwaters in the community of Angelus Oaks swept away a mobile home, killing a woman.
 The remnants of Hilary set rainfall records across the state.
 Rainfall at Furnace Creek in Death Valley totaled 2.20 in, setting a new single-day rainfall record; the amount was more than the annual average rainfall of 2.15 in.
 On August 20, downtown Los Angeles and San Diego each recorded its wettest single summer day on record (June through August) with 2.48 in and 1.82 in of precipitation, respectively.
 Palm Springs recorded 3.18 in, also a single summer day record amount, or 69% of its average annual rainfall.
 Along the coast, Hilary caused beach erosion.
 The storm's rains caused a temporary break during the 2023 California wildfires.